iannnop/adventure-time-blog/README.md

 ## Motivation

 I mainly wanted to create a project that uses Typescript in order to get more comfortable with writing type definitions.
 The fullstack implementation was just a bonus as I got to play around with Next.js API routes and connecting a Sanity CMS backend to a frontend client.
+I referenced [this video](https://www.youtube.com/watch?v=I2dcpatq54o)

 I enjoyed learning and thinking through about the schemas that I needed to consider while working with Sanity CMS.
 I think thinking through the entire database design helps me learn more deeply about how to create and store data.